37 Easy Halloween Treats Kids Can Make

-Don’t put away that waffle maker after breakfast.
+Don’t put away that Belgian Waffle Maker ($20, Target) after breakfast!
 It’s the key to acing the corny shape of these carrot cake-flavor treats.
 Simply cut your finished waffle into triangles.
 This semi-homemade Halloween dessert recipe is a cinch to cook up with kids since many of the ingredients you can just snag at the supermarket and assemble easily.

 Pumpkin Patch Shortbread Cookies

 Who needs a patch when you have a batch of these cute decorated shortbread cookies?
 Celebrate autumn with a pumpkin patch-theme treat!
 Give kids the job of frosting and decorating these Halloween desserts for an ode to a favorite fall family activity.

 Beady-eye blackbirds aren't so menacing when they're so sweet and snackable.
 Use bird-shape cookie cutters or sub in other black Halloween figures, such as a cat, witch, or bat.
 A brushing of corn syrup after baking is the trick to getting the black sugar coating to stick.